Our Board of Directors

 Kinsey Price

 Kinsey Price is a mission-driven leader with more than two decades of leadership experience spanning nonprofit, higher education, and private sectors.
-She currently serves as Vice President of Institutional Advancement at Martin Community College, where she leads fundraising, marketing and communications, and strategic initiatives that support student success.
-Kinsey also serves on the President’s Council, helping
+She currently serves as Associate Director, Office of University Scholarships at East Carolina University.
+Before joining ECU, Kinsey managed fundraising, marketing and communications, and strategic initiatives that supported student success at Martin Community College.
+Under her leadership, the MCC Foundation achieved record-breaking fundraising growth and endowment performance.
+She is passionate about building strong relationships and creating opportunities through education.

 Kinsey can be reached at kprice(at)discoverycharterdurham.org.

 Kinsey Price is a mission-driven leader with more than two decades of leadership experience spanning nonprofit, higher education, and private sectors.
-She currently serves as Vice President of Institutional Advancement at Martin Community College, where she leads fundraising, marketing and communications, and strategic initiatives that support student success.
-Kinsey also serves on the President’s Council, helping
+She currently serves as Associate Director, Office of University Scholarships at East Carolina University.
+Before joining ECU, Kinsey managed fundraising, marketing and communications, and strategic initiatives that supported student success at Martin Community College.
+Under her leadership, the MCC Foundation achieved record-breaking fundraising growth and endowment performance.
+She is passionate about building strong relationships and creating opportunities through education.

 Kinsey can be reached at kprice(at)discoverycharterdurham.org.